Meet the Hardy Citrus

 SUDACHI (HYBRID YUZU) – Citrus sudachi (Sudachi Ichandrin) – HARDY.
 Foodies take note!
 A cross between a mandarin and yuzu prized in Japan and Peru to flavour soups, fish dishes, desserts, and ponzu sauce.
 Hardy in coastal BC.
 Zone 7.

-Once you have made your selections, click the Order Now button to place your order.
 The citrus are available in different sizes though not all citrus are available in all sizes.
-What you see is what will be available in 2020.
-The sizes from smallest to largest are:
+What you see on our order page is what will be available in 2020.
+The sizes (from smallest to largest) and prices are:

-- One gallon – Young plants that are usually about 1 foot high with some branching beginning. $39.99
+- One Gallon – Young plants that are usually about 1 foot high with some branching beginning.
+Price: $41.99.

-- Three gallon – Established plants are usually 2 feet tall or more with excellent branching. $69.99
+- Three Gallon – Established plants are usually 2 feet tall or more with excellent branching.
+Price: $74.99.

 All sizes are capable of flowering and fruiting, though the larger sizes will produce more flowers and fruit more quickly.
+Upgrading to a larger size gets you 1-2 years more growth and that much closer to great crops.
 Larger sizes will also be hardier and more resistant to cold temperatures.
-All plants are grafted onto C-35 citrange rootstock which provides good cold tolerance and good production on slightly dwarfed trees.
+All plants are grafted onto C-35 citrange rootstock which provides good cold tolerance and good production on semi-dwarf trees.